Paul2708/spigot-plugin-resources/servers.md

 #### Sponge

 [Sponge](https://spongepowered.org) is another modified vanilla server independent of CraftBukkit.
 It also has a plugin system with an API to create server-side mods, but additionally, it's commonly used as a server for the [Forge](http://files.minecraftforge.net) modding platform.

+#### Forge

+[Forge](https://minecraftforge.net) is a modified version of the vanilla server (& client) just like CraftBukkit, but it's not only for server side modding, it also has a client version that must be installed to work.

+#### Fabric

+[Fabric](https://fabricmc.net) is an alternative to Forge which aims to be more modular and with a more modern api than forge.
+It also has native support for [Kotlin](https://kotlinlang.org), [Scala](https://www.scala-lang.org/) and [Groovy](https://groovy-lang.org/).

 ### Re-Implementations